asreview/asreview/docs/source/installation.rst

     python --version

 to check if Python has been properly installed.
-If your Python version is 3.6.x or higher, you can proceed to the following section.
+If your Python version is 3.6.x or higher, you can proceed to :ref:`install-asr-unix <the next section>`.

+.. _install-asr-unix:

 2. Install ASReview (Unix)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~